SilverLongjohns/SilverLongjohns/README.md

 :eyes: My favourite side project right now is figuring out how Django even manages to run so slowly.

-:mage_man: My current after-work obessions is Might and Delight's Book of Travels.
+:mage_man: My current after-work obession is Might and Delight's Book of Travels.
 Check it out!

 <!--